Hudson National Golf Club: One of New York’s Best Golf Experiences

 Derrick told us this was the only bad view on the course (due to the power lines).
 When the course was built, they looked at burying the lines, but it would have been astronomically expensive considering this one line powers 1/3 of NYC.

-Up until last year there was also 10 trees back behind the green blocking the lines, but when a big storm rolled through they cut them down to ensure there would be no power interruptions.
+Up until last year there were also 10 trees back behind the green blocking the lines, but when a big storm rolled through they cut them down to ensure there would be no power interruptions.

 Hole 4 (356 yards, Par 4)